Maurice A. de Gosson: Quantum blobs

-Their invariance property distinguishes de Gosson's quantum blobs from the "quantum cells" known in thermodynamics, which are units of phase space with a volume of the size of Planck's constant h to the power of 3.
+Their invariance property distinguishes de Gosson's quantum blobs from the "quantum cells" known in thermodynamics, which are units of phase space with a volume of the size of the Planck constant h to the power of 3.

 Together with G. Dennis and Basil Hiley, de Gosson laid out examples of how the quantum blob can be seen as a "blow-up" of a particle in phase space.
-To demonstrate this, they picked up on "Fermi's trick" which allows to identify an arbitrary wavefunction as a stationary state for some Hamiltonian operator.
+To demonstrate this, they picked up on "Fermi's trick" which allows identifying an arbitrary wavefunction as a stationary state for some Hamiltonian operator.
 They showed that this blow-up requires internal energy that comes from the particle itself, involving the kinetic energy and David Bohm's quantum potential.

 In the classical limit, the quantum blob becomes a point particle.

 Influence

 De Gosson's notion of quantum blobs has given rise to a proposal for a new formulation of quantum mechanics, which is derived from postulates on quantum-blob-related limits to the extent and localization of quantum particles in phase space; this proposal is strengthened by the development of a phase space approach that applies to both quantum and classical physics, where a quantum-like evolution law for observables can be recovered from the classical Hamiltonian in a non-commutative phase space, where x and p are (non-commutative) c-numbers, not operators.